 Some stands come with trays and holders for tools or spare parts.
 Some cost extra and work great.
-All of these things add benefit but also add costs.
-Think if you can solve the problem in a different way or if you are in close enough quarters why not just set your tools on you bench?
-Check out REI for some things that might peak your interest.
+All of these things add benefits but also add costs.
+Think if you can solve the problem differently or if you are in close enough quarters why not just set your tools on your bench?
+Check out REI for some things that might pique your interest.

 So now that you have your stand let’s talk about some other needs.
-Personally, I think a stand pales in comparison to some other items that are necessary in a home mechanic’s arsenal.
+I think a stand pales in comparison to some other items that are necessary in a home mechanic’s arsenal.
 Everything I will mention can be found after a little research online or in your local community.
-Many tools and larger hardware items are made of strong and long lasting materials and you can find great cheap items second hand.
+Many tools and larger hardware items are made of strong and long-lasting materials and you can find great cheap items second-hand.

 Tool Number 1: A vice